 In coming chapters we’ll go much deeper into ad specs, performance metrics, and best practices for Facebook video advertising.

 But for now you’ve got a good foundation for nosing around.
 You can even try your hand at creating a few campaigns and setting up your funnel to get a good feel for it.
-Before you send your campaigns and ads live, though, we need to introduce you to an important piece of the puzzle: the Facebook pixel.
+Before you send your campaigns and ads live, though, we need to introduce you to an important piece of the puzzle: Facebook pixels.

 Campaigns, ads, and sets.
-These are the three levels of your Ads Manager.
+These are the three levels of Ads Manager.
 Consider all three levels when you plan a video ad.

 Keep it tidy.
 It might seem trivial, but a well-organized Ads Manager will save everyone time in the future.
 Be fastidious from the start.